 These options are explored in the following sections with guidelines for both the importer and exporter.

-Be confident in everything an importer or exporter needs to know about payment, risk mitigation, financing, and the flow of goods and services.
-Learn more about this topic in the FITTskills course, International Trade Finance.
+Want to learn more about payment, risk mitigation, financing, and the flow of goods and services.
+Check out the International Trade Finance FITTskills online course.

 International Trade Finance Instruments